Leaflet/Leafdoc/README.md

 ### I cannot type 🍂 in my keyboard!

-Write this into a plain text file:
+(Linux only) Write this into a plain text file:

 ```
 keycode  46 = l L l L U1F342 Lstroke lstroke